Lookout Mountain – Best North Shore Hikes

 Tips for Hiking to Lookout Mountain

-- Remember this trail is by Lake Superior at Cascade River State Park (Minnesota).
-There are usually temperature and condition variations according to how far you are from the lake.
+- Depending on how far you are from Lake Superior, there could be temperature and condition variations.
 In the spring and fall it could be raining at the beginning of the trail which is by Lake Superior, but snowing up the hill.
 In the summer it can be nice and cool (or cold) by the lake, but it gets hotter up the hill.
-Plan accordingly with layers and water.
+Plan accordingly with layers.

 - This is about a 2-hour hike.